 A few weeks ago I came home with some craft supplies, I had picked up to make Christmas crafts and ornaments.
 My creative little kindergartner started going through the stuff and brainstorming ideas.
-He saw the clear ornament balls and little styrofoam balls and said he wanted to make a Frosty the Snowman Homemade Ornament.
+He saw the clear ornament balls and little foam balls and said he wanted to make a Frosty the Snowman Ornament.

 - Orange pom pom

 - Black pom poms (2 for the eyes)

 - Tiny black pom poms (I used 7 for the mouth).